biotemon/K2015/README.md

 **Contents:**

 **AEM_Peña-Montenegro_et_al_2024**
-1. **SupplementaryData1.xlsx** Regularized log-normalized of mapped counts of predicted gene sequences in the Kleindienst et al. metatranscriptome.
+1. **SupplementaryData1.xlsx** Differential expression analysis and annotation of predicted gene sequences in the Kleindienst _et al._ metatranscriptome.
+The extended version of this file includes more details about annotation features and regularized log-normalized of mapped counts per experimental observation.
 2. **SupplementaryData2.xlsx** Representative sequences to build a guiding phylogenetic tree for phylobetadiversity analysis of the metatranscriptomic dataset.
 3. **SuppCode_p1.pdf** This includes all scripts used for the AEM paper, except the code run in R.
 4. **SuppCode_p1.py** Same as SuppCode_p1.pdf but in executable python script.